barryw/Chess/README.md

 - rowlookup: The rows that the player enters starts from 1 at the bottom of the board and increses to 8 at the top.
 The BoardState memory starts from the top and goes to the bottom.
 This introduces a bit of a disconnect, so this lookup table allows us to invert the table so that we can more easily compute movefrom and moveto offsets within BoardState.

 - selectedpiece: When the player has chosen the piece to move, we stash the data from BoardState for that piece here.
 That way we can flash it between EMPTY_SPR and the actual piece until they've chosen the moveto coordinate.

+If you notice weird instructions like `sef`, `jne`, etc, don't worry; these are just pseudocommands: http://theweb.dk/KickAssembler/webhelp/content/ch07s03.html

 #### Current status